adriangalilea/adriangalilea.com/src/content/blog/e-id-ninja-detour.md

 3. |> compress it using brotli
 4. |> base64-url encoding so it's url-safe

-This is an example URL
+This is an example URL output
 https://e-id.to/ninja/G2wAYETdluo5XTCvqMWSB55zuCo65YC52oI6y40PRveUFZMlKA_tP1rR1w8emcxII4YJ5V3bBc-ZlpNx8NyN6NB8M7KQNaEo

-# Update
-I don't feel as this is a core necessity of any user, more of a personal curiosity detour, hence I deprecated it and archived it for posterity here 🧊
+All in all I was happy with the experiment, but I was certain I didn't want that for the future of e-ID so I achieved it under the /ninja/ path and preserved the code on the [open sourced repo](https://github.com/adriangalilea/e-id)

+Thanks for reading!

+Time to focus on self.fm